 5. How is it treated?

-In certain cases, the symptoms and problems caused by a deviated septum can be treated individually without fixing the position of the septum.
 However, there are times when it becomes necessary to straighten the deviated septum to resolve certain issues.
 An ENT will be able to assess the situation and give you an accurate diagnosis and course of treatment.